lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * ECDH ephemeral public keys of type EC2 or OKP in message_1 and message_2 consist of the COSE_Key parameter named 'x', see Section 7.1 and 7.2 of {{I-D.ietf-cose-rfc8152bis-algs}}

-* Certain ciphertexts in message_2 and message_3 consist of a subset of the single recipient encrypted data object COSE_Encrypt0, which is described in Sections 5.2-5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}.
-The ciphertext is computed over the plaintext and associated data,  using an encryption key and a nonce.
+* The ciphertexts in message_3 and message_4 consist of a subset of the single recipient encrypted data object COSE_Encrypt0, which is described in Sections 5.2-5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}.
+The ciphertext is computed over the plaintext and associated data, using an encryption key and an initialization vector.
 The associated data is an Enc_structure consisting of protected headers and externally supplied data (external_aad).
+COSE constructs the input to the AEAD {{RFC5116}} for message_i (i = 3 or 4) as follows:

+   * Secret key K = K_i
+   * Nonce N = IV_i
+   * Plaintext P for message_i (see {{m3}} and {{m4}}).
+   * Associated Data A = \[ "Encrypt0", h'', TH_i \]

 * Signatures in message_2 of method 0 and 2, and in message_3 of method 0 and 1, consist of a subset of the single signer data object COSE_Sign1, which is described in Sections 4.2-4.4 of {{I-D.ietf-cose-rfc8152bis-struct}}.
 The signature is computed over a Sig_structure containing payload, protected headers and externally supplied data (external_aad) using a private signature key and verified using the corresponding public signature key.
+For COSE_Sign1, the message to be signed is:

+       [ "Signature1", protected, external_aad, payload ]

+    where protected, external_aad and payload are specified in {{m2}} and {{m3}}.

 Different header parameters to identify X.509 or C509 certificates by reference are defined in {{I-D.ietf-cose-x509}} and {{I-D.ietf-cose-cbor-encoded-cert}}: